 - Include “check I.D. along with signature on back of credit cards.

-- Get a copy of your credit report annually to verify your accounts and
+- Get a copy of your credit report annually to verify your accounts and report any discrepancies.

 - Do not carry Social Security cards around with you.